9.4. Configure Network Bridging Using a GUI

 IPaddressing is allowed to proceed before any slaves or ports are connected or begin forwarding packets.

 9.4.1.
 Establishing a Bridge Connection with a GUI

 Procedure 9.1.
 Adding a New Bridge Connection Using nm-connection-editor

 - Click the Add button.
 The Choose a Connection Type window appears.
 Select Bridge and click Create.
 The Editing Bridge connection 1 window appears.

 Figure 9.5.
 Editing Bridge Connection 1

 - Add slave devices by referring to Procedure 9.3, “Adding a Slave Interface to a Bridge” below.

 Procedure 9.2.
 Editing an Existing Bridge Connection

-- Select the Bridge connection you want to edit from the left hand menu.
+- Select the Bridge connection you want to edit.

 - Click the Edit button.